tayyaba-ashraf/navbar-multilevel-dropdown-app/README.md

-# Getting Started with Create React App
+# navbar with multilevel dropdowns

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built using react.js and pure CSS is used for styling .It is responsive navbar for all screen views.

 ## Available Scripts